ComputationalIntelligenceGroup/neurostrr/README.md

 See the vignette for more details. `vignette('neurostr', 'neurostr')`.

 ## How it works
-The package simply contains all header and cpp files from NeuroSTR along with its dependencies (besides BH and Eigen).
-The current version contains code from **add a github tag** of NeuroSTR.
+The package simply contains all header and cpp files from NeuroSTR along with its dependencies (besides those provided by BH and RcppEigen).

 ## Known Issues
 In order to build the package on Ubuntu 14.04, remove the SystemRequirements: C++14 line from DESCRIPTION and set R to use a compiler that defaults to C++14.